-During 2016, the Company obtained insurance on buildings and all permanent fixtures totalling approximately \$22,770,000 (2015 - \$23,700,000).
+During the year ended December 31, 2017, the Company obtained insurance on buildings and all permanent fixtures totalling approximately \$15,600,000 (2016 - \$22,770,000).

 Credit risk

 Credit risk is the risk of an unexpected financial loss to the Company if a third party fails to fulfill its performance obligations under the terms of a financial instrument.
 The Company's credit risk arises principally from the Company's cash and receivables.